braindecode.models.SignalJEPA_PreLocal#

 Pre-local downstream architecture introduced in signal-JEPA Guetschel, P et al (2024) [1].

-Convolution Channel Large Brain Model
+Convolution Channel Foundation Model

 This architecture is one of the variants of SignalJEPA that can be used for classification purposes.